 Over the last 30 years, Sri Lankan burners have refined locally produced furnaces—including the Lakmini—and gained extensive heat treatment expertise.
 The top practitioners in that country now rival those in Thailand, especially where low-temperature heating of corundum is concerned.

 In early 2015, as a result of trade concerns, GIA researchers undertook two sessions of experimental low-temperature heat treatment of Mozambique ruby, one conducted in collaboration with burners in Sri Lanka and the other in Bangkok.
 For the latter, the temperatures reached ranged from approximately 550o to 750oC (1,022o to 1,382oF).
-The researchers confirmed that treatment caused a noticeable decrease of the blue color component in many samples.
+The researchers confirmed that treatment caused a noticeable reduction of the blue colour component in many samples.

-These experiments aimed to determine whether low-temperature heating produced any detectable alterations to the treated gems’ inclusions, IR spectra, or chemical composition.
+These experiments aimed to determine whether low-temperature heating produced any detectable alterations to the treated gems’ inclusions, IR spectra or chemical composition.
 The results appear in a study titled “‘Low-Temperature’ Heat Treatment of Mozambique Ruby - Results Report.”